The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Cast

 The radio-announcer that Peter listens to on the rainy day near the beginning of the film is played by Douglas Gresham, co-producer of the movie and C. S. Lewis's stepson.
 Keynes' voice broke during filming, so some of his voice track had to be re-looped by his sister Soumaya.
-Mr. Pevensie is only glimpsed in a photo which Edmund tries to retrieve during the bombing, which is of Sim-Evan Jones's father.
+Christopher Pevensie, the father of the four Pevensie children, is only glimpsed in a photo which Edmund tries to retrieve during the bombing, which is of Sim-Evan Jones's father.

 With the exception of Tilda Swinton, who was the first choice to play Jadis, the White Witch, casting was a long process.
 Beginning in 2002, Adamson went through 2,500 audition tapes, met 1,800 children and workshopped 400 before coming down to the final four actors for the Pevensies.
 Moseley and Popplewell came from the very start of casting, whilst Henley and Keynes were cast relatively late.
 Moseley was cast because casting director Pippa Hall remembered she cast him as an extra in Cider with Rosie (1998).
 He beat 3,000 boys to the role of Peter and quit school to learn all his lines.

 Aslan's voice was a contention point.
 Brian Cox was originally cast in the role on 9 December 2004, but Adamson changed his mind.
 Liam Neeson sought out the role, and was announced as the voice on 17 July 2005.